diffblue/cbmc/src/goto-checker/README.md

 There are the following variants of goto verifiers at the moment:
 * \ref stop_on_fail_verifiert : Checks all properties, but terminates
   as soon as the first violated property is found and reports this violation.
   A trace ends at a violated property.
+Witnesses are output.
 * \ref all_properties_verifier_with_trace_storaget : Determines the status of
   all properties and outputs results when the verification algorithm has terminated.
 A trace ends at a violated property.